RAM-UNLOK/NOTES/WordPress Single Run Script/create-files.md

     } else {
         Write-Error "Failed to start Docker containers"
-        Write-Info "Check the logs with: docker-compose logs" Write-Info "Common issues:"
+        Write-Info "Check the logs with: docker-compose logs" }
-        Write-Info "  • Ports 80/443/3306 may be in use"
-        Write-Info "  • Docker Desktop may need more resources" Write-Info "  • Windows Firewall may be blocking connections" }
 } catch {
     Write-Error "Error starting Docker containers: $_"